Instructions for completion of a Client Accommodation Requirements Questionnaire

 20. Client Department Representative

-This block is to be completed and signed by the appropriate project authority within the client department or organization (e.g. the person responsible for this project or the person who has knowledge of the requirement at the client department or organization).
+This block is to be completed and signed by the appropriate project authority within the client department or organization (for example the person responsible for this project or the person who has knowledge of the requirement at the client department or organization).
 This person may on occasion be contacted to clarify information on the form.

 22. Questionnaire Revision Tracking